-27 28 93.
-Whether the relevant market is the U.S. only, North America only, or the entire world, the UFC is capable of artificially reducing compensation-and has in fact artificially reduced compensation-of Elite Professional MMA Fighters without causing so many Elite Professional MMA Fighters to switch to other sports or professions so as to make that compensation reduction unprofitable.

-94. Barriers to entry in the Relevant Input Market are high.
-To become an Elite Professional MMA Fighter, one needs to be highly skilled and spend many years under specialized training in multiple martial arts disciplines.
-Because MMA is a unique blend of various martial arts disciplines, including boxing, Muay Thai (kick-boxing), judo, wrestling, BJJ, taekwondo and karate, a high level of proficiency in any one discipline alone is not sufficient to achieve elite level status as an Elite Professional MMA Fighter.
-For example, while a professional boxer may possess the mental and athletic skill to box and take blows in the form of punches, if he does not possess expert ability to grapple, wrestle or engage in other martial arts, he will not succeed as an Elite Professional MMA Fighter.
-Elite Professional MMA Fighters are rare multidisciplinary athletes who can perform at very high levels in more than one discipline.
+- 81. Whether the relevant market is the U.S. only, North America only, or the entire world, the UFC is capable of artificially reducing compensation-and has in fact artificially reduced compensation-of Professional MMA Fighters without causing so many Professional MMA Fighters to switch to other MMA Promotions, or other sports or professions so as to make that compensation reduction unprofitable. - 82.
+Barriers to entry in the Relevant Input Market are high.
+To become a successful MMA Promotion, an entity would need a critical mass of top-ranked, well-known, Professional MMA Fighters.
+But through the scheme alleged herein, the UFC has locked up the vast majority of critical inputs to longterm exclusive contracts.
+To become a Professional MMA Fighter, one needs to be highly skilled and spend many years undergoing specialized training in multiple martial arts disciplines.
+Because MMA is a unique blend of various martial arts disciplines, including boxing, Muay Thai (kickboxing), judo, wrestling, BJJ, taekwondo and karate, a high level of proficiency in any one discipline alone is not sufficient to achieve elite-level status as a Professional MMA Fighter.
+For example, while a professional boxer may possess the mental and athletic skill to box and take blows in the form of punches, if he does not possess expert ability to grapple, wrestle or engage in other martial arts, he will not succeed as a Professional MMA Fighter.
+Professional MMA Fighters are rare multidisciplinary athletes who can perform at very high levels in more than one discipline.
 Also, training is costly and time consuming.
-To achieve elite status, Professional MMA Fighters train daily, making alternative simultaneous full-time employment nearly impossible.
-Training also requires the services of professional trainers and the relevant space and training equipment.
-To rise to the level of a fighter capable of being promoted by the UFC, i.e., an Elite Professional MMA Fighter, a Professional MMA Fighter typically needs to work his or her way up the ranks in local and regional promotions, often earning very little money in the process.
+To achieve top-level status, Professional MMA Fighters train daily, making alternative simultaneous fulltime employment nearly impossible.
+Training also requires the services of professional trainers, sparring partners, and the relevant space and training equipment.
+To rise to the level of a fighter capable of being promoted by the UFC, a Professional MMA Fighter typically needs to work his or her way up the ranks in local and regional promotions, often earning very little money in the process.
+Further, because the only way to rise in the ranks is to fight against other top-ranked Fighters, and the UFC has locked up the vast majority of such Fighters to long-term exclusive deals, non-UFC MMA Promotions cannot gain access to top-ranked Fighters sufficient to compete effectively in the market for MMA Fighter Services.